TurningOfTables/turningoftables.github.io/content/posts/aviation.md

 draft: false
 ---

-An important lesson that has been learned in safety critical environments such as aviation over decades of flying and - sadly - numerous accidents, is that one layer of safety is not enough.
+An important lesson that has been learned in safety critical environments such as aviation over decades of flying and - sadly - numerous accidents, is that one layer of safety is not enough.<!--more-->

 In aviation, important actions are always checked and confirmed multiple times, often by different people using different methods or with different areas of expertise.